openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

     "params": {
         "schedule": "baseline", // The type of scheduling to use for adjusting the target pruning level.
 Either `exponential`, `exponential_with_bias`,  or `baseline`, by default it is `baseline`"
         "pruning_target": 0.4, // Target value of the pruning level for the convolutions that can be pruned.
 These convolutions are determined by the model architecture.
 0.5 by default.
         "pruning_flops_target": 0.4, // Target value of the pruning level by FLOPs in the whole model.
 Only one parameter from `pruning_target` and `pruning_flops_target` can be set.
-If if none of them are specified, `pruning_target` = 0.5 will be default value.
+If none of them is specified, `pruning_target` = 0.5 is used as the default value.
         "num_init_steps": 3, // Number of epochs for model pretraining before starting filter pruning.
 0 by default.
         "pruning_steps": 10, // Number of epochs during which the pruning rate is increased from `pruning_init` to `pruning_target` value.
         "filter_importance": "L2", // The type of filter importance metric.
 Can be one of `L1`, `L2`, `geometric_median`. `L2` by default.
         "interlayer_ranking_type": "unweighted_ranking", // The type of filter ranking across the layers.
-Can be one of `unweighted_ranking` or `learned_ranking`.
+Can be one of `unweighted_ranking`, `learned_ranking`. `unweighted_ranking` by default.
         "all_weights": false, // Whether to prune layers independently (choose filters with the smallest importance in each layer separately) or not. `False` by default.
         "prune_first_conv": false, // Whether to prune first Convolutional layers or not.
 First means that it is a convolutional layer such that there is a path from model input to this layer such that there are no other convolution operations on it. `False` by default.
         "prune_last_conv": false, // Whether to prune last Convolutional layers or not.
 Last means that it is a Convolutional layer such that there is a path from this layer to the model output such that there are no other convolution operations on it. `False` by default.